 We have overcome these problems by introducing a new type of heating, widely used in other sectors, such as the automotive one, but barely used in the tissue sector: induction.
-Our Solution is Warm-up Contactless, the first patented induction system that provides the advantages of hot embossing without modifying the rolls.”
+Our Solution is Warm-up Contactless, the first patent-pending induction system that provides the advantages of hot embossing without modifying the rolls.”

 There are several advantages to the system: hot embossing increases volume of the product by up to 20%.
 In the case of Warm-Up Contactless this is an eco-sustainable process because it reduces heating times by 1/3, saving energy by over 60%.
 It also makes the system safer because it eliminates the passage of liquids at high temperatures and pressure surges on the line.
 As well as being easy to apply to existing machinery, it involves no changes to the engraved rolls, offering the possibility of using hot embossing with any existing roll.
 The system is designed not to interfere with the operator's work such as web thread up and rolls changeover.